MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L14_Monitor_Application_Performance_with_Azure_Load_Testing.md

 1. Click **Commit** to confirm the file upload into source control.

 #### Task 4: Update the CI/CD workflow YAML definition file

-In this task, you will import the Azure Load Testing - Azure DevOps Marketplace extension, as well as updating the existing CI/CD pipeline with the AzureLoadTest task.

 1. To create and run a load test, the Azure Pipelines workflow definition uses the **Azure Load Testing task extension** from the Azure DevOps Marketplace.
 Open the [Azure Load Testing task extension](https://marketplace.visualstudio.com/items?itemName=AzloadTest.AzloadTesting) in the Azure DevOps Marketplace, and select **Get it free**.
 1. Select your Azure DevOps organization, and then select **Install** to install the extension.